qosf/qosf.org/qosf.org/qc_mentorship.md

 ### Application

 To take part in the program, you need to fill in an application form.
 Based on that, we will choose people who we feel will have the best chance to succeed in this program.
+Link to the application form will be available once we start recruitment for the next cohort.

 ### Assessment task